Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill - NewsBreak

 The Senate bill , called the Improving Needed Safeguards for Users of Lifesaving Insulin Now, or INSULIN, Act, aims to address both patient co-pays and list prices.

-It would cap monthly co-pays for insulin at $35 a month or 25 percent of the list price — whichever is lower.
+It would cap monthly co-pays for insulin at $35 a month or 25% of the list price — whichever is lower.
 This would affect those in commercial health care plans and Medicare Part D.

 That language is similar to the legislation Sen. Raphael Warnock, a Georgia Democrat, has been pushing all year.
 His bill has 35 Democratic cosponsors .